 Abstract fear is not sufficient for damages

 The BGH rejected the plaintiff's appeal and ruled that there was no entitlement to non-material damages.
-The court confirmed that the defendant had breached the GDPR, as the plaintiff's email address had been used for advertising purposes without his consent.
+Although the court affirmed a Infringement of the defendant against the GDPRthe use of the plaintiff's e-mail address for advertising purposes without his consent.
+Consent had taken place.
 Nevertheless, the court did not see any sufficiently substantiated non-material damage.

 The Court of Appeal had dismissed the plaintiff's claim on the grounds that the alleged damage was not significant enough to exceed the so-called de minimis threshold.
-The BGH clarified that the concept of non-material damage is to be interpreted broadly under EU law and that no specific materiality threshold needs to be exceeded in order to justify a claim for damages under Art.
-82 GDPR.
-However, purely hypothetical or only subjectively perceived damage is not sufficient.
+The BGH clarified that the concept of non-material damage must be interpreted broadly under EU law and that no specific materiality threshold must be exceeded in order for a claim for damages under Art.
+82 GDPR to be justified.
+However, a purely hypothetical or merely subjectively perceived damage is not sufficient.

-In the opinion of the Federal Court of Justice, immaterial damage may also exist if a person suffers a loss of control over their personal data.
+According to the Federal Court of Justice, immaterial damage can also occur if a person suffers a loss of control over their personal data.
 However, this presupposes that an actual loss of control is substantiated.
-The plaintiff had not been able to demonstrate that his data had been passed on to third parties in an uncontrolled manner or that he had lost control of his data in any other way.
+The plaintiff had not been able to demonstrate that his data had been uncontrollably transferred to Third or that he had lost control of his data in any other way.
 The plaintiff's fear that his data could be misused in the future is also not sufficient for a claim for damages.
 An abstract fear of further infringements without concrete consequences was not sufficient for the court.

 Furthermore, the BGH denied any non-material damage based on a disregard of the plaintiff by the defendant's failure to react.
 Repeatedly ignoring the rights of data subjects in connection with data protection violations can be damaging.
 However, this is only relevant if it results in demonstrable damage.
 In the present case, such proof could not be provided.